Diosdado Cabello: Television program

 arrangements of two human rights defenders in his program and how he routinely shows state monitoring of people that may disagree with the government.

 Personal life

 His wife, Marleny Contreras, was elected as a member of the National Assembly until she became minister of tourism in 2015.
 Cabello’s sister, Glenna, is a political scientist and was Counsellor of the Venezuelan Permanent Mission to the United Nations.
 His brother, José David, previously minister of infrastructure, is in charge of the nation’s taxes as head of SENIAT, Venezuela’s revenue service.
-Now José David is also minister of Industries.
+His daughter, Daniella Cabello was appointed Venezuelan tourism minister in 2026.

 Controversies

 Cabello was nicknamed "the octopus" by Rory Carroll for having "tentacles everywhere."
 He is very influential in the Venezuelan government, using a network of patronage throughout the military, ministries and pro-government militias.
 He was described by a contributor to The Atlantic as the "Frank Underwood" of Venezuela under whose watch the National Assembly of Venezuela has made a habit of ignoring constitutional hurdles entirely—at various times preventing opposition members from speaking in session, suspending their salaries, stripping particularly problematic legislators of parliamentary immunity, and, on one occasion, even presiding over the physical beating of unfriendly lawmakers while the assembly was meeting.

 Information presented to the United States State Department by Stratfor claimed that Cabello was "head of one of the major centers of corruption in Venezuela."
 A leaked U.S. Embassy cable from 2009 characterized Cabello as a "major pole" of corruption within the regime, describing him as "amassing great power and control over the regime’s apparatus as well as a private fortune, often through intimidation behind the scenes".
 The communiqué likewise created speculation that "Chavez himself might be concerned about Cabello's growing influence but unable to diminish it."